About Us India-Brunei Bilateral Brief

 From India:

-1. Prime Minister Dr Manmohan Singh visited Brunei to participate in the 11th ASEAN-India Summit and the 8th EAS Summit held in Brunei on 9-10 October 2013.
-This was first-ever visit of Prime Minister of India to Brunei.
+9. Prime Minister Dr Manmohan Singh visited Brunei to participate in the 11th ASEAN-India Summit and the 8th EAS Summit held in Brunei on 9-10 October 2013.
 Prime Minister Dr. Manmohan Singh had earlier met the Sultan of Brunei on the side-lines of 10th India-ASEAN Summit held in Phnom Penh, Cambodia on 18-20 November 2012.

-2. Shri Narendra Modi, Prime Minister, and the Sultan first met on the sidelines of 25th ASEAN Summit at Nay Pyi Taw on 12 November 2014.
+10. Prime Minister Shri Narendra Modi and the Sultan first met on the sidelines of 25th ASEAN Summit at Nay Pyi Taw on 12 November 2014.
 The two leaders also met on the sidelines of the East Asia Summit on 14 November 2017 in Manila.

 Exchange of Ministerial and Senior Official level visits: